Techtonica/curriculum/command-line/command-line-advanced.md

     history|grep cat
     ```

-  - There is a shortcut to search backwards through history and place it on your current command prompt (so it's different from `history` because it doesn't output anything).
+  - There is a shortcut to search backward through history and place it on your current command prompt (so it's different from `history` because it doesn't output anything).
 To do this, type Ctrl+R (in your Mac Terminal), and you will see the command prompt change to `(reverse-i-search)`.
 Here, type a string like `cat`, and it will autocomplete and turn into a previous command that you typed that contained the letters `cat`.
 When you find the one you want to execute, press return and it'll execute the command as if you took the time to type out the whole command again.

 - Writing the output of a command to a file
   - We can add text to a file from the command line without even opening up a text editor.
   - This is also useful for saving the long output of some useful command into a file so I can reference it later.
-  - Write output to a file with `>`. `>` takes the output of whatever is before the `>`, and writes it directly into the filename provided after the `>`.
+  - Write output to a file with `>`. `>` takes the output of whatever is before the `>` and writes it directly into the filename provided after the `>`.
 Caution: `>` will overwrite the entire previous contents of that file, if any.
 Some call this the "shovel operator," because it looks like a shovel, and you're shoveling text into a file.
   - `>>` is similar, except it appends text to the end of the file (instead of overwriting the entire file).
 Some call this the double shovel operator.

 - Permissions